Skip to main content

 Most clients also expose a manual override (paymentNetwork: 'solana' etc.) so the agent operator can force a chain regardless of balance.

-The Tempo rail uses the mpp protocol, signaled by the WWW-Authenticate: mpp header.
+The Tempo rail uses MPP, signaled by the WWW-Authenticate: Payment header.
 To pay:

 import { Mppx, tempo } from 'mppx/client'